"Red Dead Redemption 2" Gambler Challenges

 Gambler Challenge #4: Bust one Poker opponent out in each location

 Any two cards that are red Fold, and then press Right Bumper/R1 to move things along.
-Any two cards that are yellow play until one of the other players Raises (this doesn't happen all of the time but it's most likely.)
-Green cards are playable but don't Raise unless you feel confidant about your hand.
-Blue cards are the most likely to bust another player out, but don't go All-In until the other five cards are revealed.
+Any two cards that are yellow play until one of the other players Raise (this doesn't happen all of the time but it's most likely).
+Green cards are playable but don't Raise unless you feel confident about your hand.
+Blue cards are the most likely to bust another player out but don't go All-In until the other five cards are revealed.
 If the opponent thinks they have a better hand they will also go All-In as well, and then if you win you'll bust them out.
 That moment doesn't come around often so you'll have to play a few hands (in each location) until you complete this Challenge.

 Gambler Challenge #5: Win 3 rounds of Dominoes without drawing any tiles against 2 or fewer opponents

 When You Can Do It: After Challenge #4

 Go to the Dominoes game in Emerald Ranch, it's the simplest version of the game that doesn't involve match fives, and threes, or whatever.
 I never liked those particular versions of the game since even WHEN YOU DO get a number that is a multiple you don't score any points!

 Anyway, there's plenty more to rant about later, for now, press and hold Y/Triangle to spend $1 to start playing.
 Just make sure it's only two opponents or this won't work.
 If it's one guy sitting there you're more likely to draw a tile during this Challenge.
 "But wait Eric, what the hell does that mean?" you're thinking.
 Each player gets a set of Dominoes, the rest go into a place called the "boneyard", and THOSE are the Dominoes you want to avoid.
 However, Arthur and other players will only draw from the boneyard if they have no other pieces to play.